Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 We should consider relevant languages, integrated environments, version control systems, software development kits (SDKs) for key platforms, and other computer aided software engineering systems.

-We've been steered to *pick the right tool based on the nature of the app/s you want to create*, and to *concentrate on the tools that are relevant to the apps you want to make*.
+We've been steered toward *picking the right tool based on the nature of the app/s we want to create*, and to *concentrate on the tools that are relevant to the apps we want to make*.

-It is identified in the brief that *the challenge is knowing you cannot master everything*.
+It is identified in the video that:

+> The challenge is knowing you cannot master everything.

 ### Understanding the brief